contractautomataproject/ContractAutomataLib/index.md

-The Contract Automata Tool is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of Contract Automata (CA).
+The Contract Automata Toolkit is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of Contract Automata (CA).
+The Contract Automata Library  is the main repository of the Contract Automata Toolkit.
 Contract automata are a formalism developed in the research area of foundations for services and distributed computing.
-They are used for specifying services' interface, called behavioral contracts, as finite-state automata, with functionalities for composing contracts and generating the orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).
+They are used for specifying services' interface, called behavioral contracts, as finite state automata, with functionalities for composing contracts and generating the orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).
+The source code has been redesigned and refactored using the new functionalities introduced with Java 8 (streams, lambda).

 <h2>License</h2>